 Enrollment typically begins in late November or early December; enrollment fees for the upcoming fall rise after Jan.
 31. Students choose classes after enrollment is processed, beginning in January and continuing through the spring.
-In-person registration nights in July/August are used primarily for necessities such as student ID photos and Chromebook pick up.
-If formal registration has passed for a school year, those still interested in enrolling are invited to contact Principal Grasby or Steve Lauber (email@example.com).
-Look for the "LES Highlights" calendar for specific registration night dates for the upcoming year here.
+In-person registration nights in July/August are used for student ID photos and Chromebook pick up.

 How much does it cost to attend Lakeside Lutheran?

 (Unless specified, there are teams for both genders)

 Boys Baseball, Basketball, Cross Country, Girls Dance, Boys Football, Golf, Soccer, Girls Softball, Track, Girls Volleyball, Boys Wrestling

 How else can I get involved?

 Like puzzle pieces, high school students need to find how they fit in with various activities.
 In addition to sports, you could be in: Academic Bowl, A Cappella Choir, Bowling Club, Chess Club, Color Guard, Drama, FFA, Forensics, Intramurals, Jazz Band, Marching Band, Math Team, National Honor Society, Newspaper, Operation GO, Photography, Singing for Chapel, Student Council, Swing Choir, Teens for Christ, Technology, Videography, Visual Arts, Yearbook.

 I’m interested in attending Lakeside—where do I begin?